The Weapons of Youth

 The Weapons of Youth (German: Die Waffen der Jugend) is a 1913 German silent film directed by Friedrich Müller and starring Gertrud Gräbner, Curt Maler and Hans Staufen.

 The screenplay was written by the Robert Wiene his first known involvement with films.
 Wiene later went on to become a leading film director.
 Some reports suggest that Wiene may have served as a co-director on the film.
-The film is now a lost film, and virtually nothing is known of its plot or genre.